 The internet hosts many types of media and content.
 Hate speech can be found in a variety of platforms and online forums.
 Generally, platforms known for more permissive terms of service or those who do not engage in active content moderation will likely have more hate speech.

-The majority of public critique about hate speech falls on mainstream popular platforms, but many young people are moving to newer online spaces, especially gaming-related, live streaming, and image sharing platforms.
+The majority of public critique about hate speech falls on mainstream popular platforms, but many young people are moving to newer online spaces, especially gaming-related, live streaming, and image-sharing platforms.

 Hate speech can also be found in chat rooms or message board-style forums, including ones known for so-called “controversial speech” and more mainstream sites where it can slip in during live gaming sessions or chats or forums that are not constantly moderated.

-Hate speech can be found in videos, cartoons, drawing, even photos.
+Hate speech can be found in videos, cartoons, drawings, even photos.
 Image and video-based platforms can also contain hateful content.
 These have a range of moderation, from users enforcing and creating the rules to no moderation.
 The boards contain user-generated content, and in some forums, any type of content is allowed.
 Message boards are the birthplace of many memes and internet hoaxes, which can often include hateful speech.

-Hate speech also occur in image and video sharing platforms, some of which are extremely well-known and popular.
+Hate speech also occurs in image and video sharing platforms, some of which are extremely well-known and popular.
 The bigger ones and even some of the smaller ones are moderated forums, but they still have challenges with content moderation, due to a lack of context presented with the images.
 The platforms contain a mix of user-generated content and advertisements.
 Youth and internet influencers are often found here, as opposed to Facebook and Twitter.

 Finally, hate speech flourishes on fringe platforms.
 New platforms are developed all the time, and sometimes existing platforms shut down.
 Many of these fringe platforms were developed in response to content moderation and concerns over “censorship” on mainstream platforms.
 Generally, any type of content is permitted, and many users are part of fringe groups or extremist audiences that produce and consume hate speech.
 These forums can be operated in the U.S. or other countries and, even if the content is illegal, it may be difficult to compel the platform to remove it.